raspberrypilearning/infrared-bird-box/worksheet.md

 - The Raspberry Pi could be placed inside a plastic box to waterproof it; it should not be a problem to close the camera flex into the lid.
 Choosing a site which is beneath the overhang of an existing roof will help a lot, so the bird box will not be rained on directly.

-- How will you get power and an Internet connection to the bird box?
+- How will you get power and an internet connection to the bird box?
 You could use a wireless USB dongle but Ethernet is more reliable for streaming video, especially in built-up areas that have a lot of wireless traffic.

 - Preventing water getting into the box should be a priority.
 The roof could be sealed using silicone sealant, which is often used to seal the edges of windows and bathroom sinks.